-After scooping the best Factual Entertainment Programme at this year’s National Television Awards, the countdown to the new series of Gogglebox has well and truly begun.
-When we manage to divert our eyes from the Malones’ surprisingly adorable Rottweilers – yes really – we’re clocking how the stars of the show have decorated their living rooms.
-Here’s what we’ve learned…
+Gogglebox is back for a brand new series, and we couldn't be more excited.
+When we manage to divert our eyes from the adorable antics of the Malones' rottweilers – yes really – and Giles and Mary's playful bickering, we're clocking how the stars of the show have decorated their living rooms.
+Here's what we've learned...

 1. Your coffee table needs to offer ample room for snacks

-Move over scented candle, there’s a plate of Bourbons in town.
+Move over scented candle, there's a plate of Bourbons in town.
+And the Malones aren't afraid to dip into it.
 In fact, why have one coffee table of treats when you can have two?

 2. You can really impress friends with a high-impact piece of art

 Chess player Bill heard this tip years ago.
 Unlike the topless woman in his living room, this lady is pictured wearing a lovely jacket, but we like her all the same.

 You can't sit through five minutes of Gogglebox without noticing a red scatter cushion.
 Viv and Ralf were bold enough to go one step further, opting for plush red sofas for an indulgent look.